vex-robotics-oss/V5PiHAT/README.md

 5. Save the file  as wpa_supplicant.conf in the boot directory

-# Connecting to the Raspberry Pi
+# Connecting to the Raspberry Pi using SSH
 1. Insert the uSD card into the Raspberry Pi
 2. Plug the mini HDMI cable into the Raspberry Pi and connect the other end to a monitor
 3. Plug the 2.5A power supply into the Raspberry Pi